sst/guide/_chapters/manage-environments-in-create-react-app.md

 };
 ```

 We need to change this so that when we *push* our app to **dev** it connectes to the dev environment of our backend and for **prod** it connects to the prod environment.
-Of course you can add many more environments, but let's stick to just these two for now.
+Of course you can add many more environments, but let's just stick to these for now.

-### Environment variables in Create React App
+### Environment Variables in Create React App

 Our React app is a static single page app.
 This means that once a *build* is created for a certain environment it persists for that environment.